 A profit-sharing plan accepts discretionary employer contributions.
 There is no set amount that the law requires you to contribute.
 If you can afford to make some amount of contributions to the plan for a particular year, you can do so.
 Other years, you do not need to make contributions.
 Also, your business does not need profits to make contributions to a profit-sharing plan.

 If you do make contributions, you will need to have a set formula for determining how the contributions are divided.
-This money goes into a separate account for each employee.
+Once the funds have been contributed to the plan, the Plan will establish a “plan” account for each participant in the retirement plan trust.

 If you establish a profit-sharing plan, you: